| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 • The contractor or company that installed or repaired your shingles may know whether or not CertainTeed Organic Shingles were installed.

 • See if you still have packaging material for the shingles.
-The roofer may have left a package of leftover shingles in your garage or basement and you may be able to identify them from the packaging.
+The roofer may have left a package of unused shingles in your garage or basement and you may be able to identify them from the packaging.

 • Have a roofing professional remove a shingle from your roof and send it in to CertainTeed for identification.
 CertainTeed will reimburse you up to US $50.00 for the expenses you incur, but only if the shingles are determined to have been manufactured by CertainTeed.